0x6e66/raytracer/documentation.md

 ```
 The calculation of the actual color is done in the function `cast_ray`.
 More on that later.

-Image of 5 spheres with command `cargo run --bin main -- --look-at-pos=0,-4,-30 img --width=600 --height=400 -p4 --camera-pos=0,10,0`:
+Image of 5 spheres with command `cargo run --bin raytracer -- --look-at-pos=0,-4,-30 img --width=600 --height=400 -p4 --camera-pos=0,10,0`:

 ![](img/5-spheres.png)

 ---
 ### (Fundamental) Enhancing camera and rendering loop (10 points)
-The anti-aliasing is implemented in the function `calc_color_at_pixel` as follows:
+The anti-aliasing is implemented in the function `calc_color_at_pixel` as follows (very simplified):
 ```rust
 let color = vec3 {0, 0, 0};
 for i in 0..anti_aliasing_offsets.len() {